Advance-Technologies-Foundation/clio/README.md

 ## Pull package from remote application

-For download package to local file system from application use command:
+To download package to a local file system from application, use command:

 ```
 clio pull-pkg <PACKAGE_NAME>